 It’s why Pitch@Palace is such a brilliant contribution to, and celebration of, the firms of the future.

-Michael Hayman MBE is co-founder of Seven Hills, co-founder of StartUp Britain and co-author of Mission: How The Best In Business Break Through
+Michael Hayman MBE is co-founder of Seven Hills.
+Co-founder of StartUp Britain.
+Co-author of Mission: How The Best In Business Break Through